-Q: If a person opts out of buying insurance, pays the penalty, gets in an accident and goes to hospital emergency room – what happens?
+Q: If a person opts out of buying insurance, pays the penalty, gets in an accident and goes to a hospital emergency room – what happens?

-A: When a patient arrives at the emergency room and in unable to pay for his care, staff there are required by law only to perform a medical screening exam, and if emergency medical conditions are present, the staff must “provide stabilizing treatment.”
+A: When a patient arrives at the emergency room and is unable to pay for his care, staff there are required by law only to perform a medical screening exam, and if emergency medical conditions are present, the staff must “provide stabilizing treatment.”

 This requirement is the result of the Emergency Medical Treatment and Labor ACT (EMTALA) of 1986.
 Patients cannot be turned away from the emergency room (assuming the hospital is a participating provider with Medicare, which virtually all hospitals are) because of an inability to pay for care.
 Instead, the ER must correct the emergency situation and end any life-threatening conditions.

 But that doesn’t mean that the ER is required to make sure that he will get better.
 “Stabilize” is the key word in the ER law.
 It doesn’t mean “able to work” or “able to continue a high quality life.”
 A great many medical services, including ongoing rehabilitation and treatment for chronic conditions, are not available in the ER at all.
 Medical providers outside of the emergency room are not regulated under EMTALA; they can turn patients away based on inability to pay.